-“But it’s not just financial and career considerations that Australians are looking for.
+"But it's not just financial and career considerations that Australians look for.
 Work-life balance was identified as the most important expectation that Australians want.
-Unfortunately, employers always often talk a good game with regards to balance but do not always deliver.
-This creates a gap between what employees are seeking and what employers are actually offering and it is the companies that are able to recognise and bridge the gap that will be able to attract and retain the best talent,” said Ribuot.
+Unfortunately, employers always talk a good game concerning balance but do not always deliver.
+This creates a gap between what employees are seeking and what employers are offering, and it is the companies that can recognise and bridge the gap that will be able to attract and retain the best talent," said Ribuot.

 The ABC – Australian Broadcasting Corporation rounded out the top three, scoring well for reputation, offering a stimulating and challenging workplace and innovation with the latest technologies.
-It also scored well for those in the 25-44 age bracket, and a split of 50.7% for men and 47.8% for women.
+It also scored well for those in the 25-44 age bracket and split 50.7% for men and 47.8% for women.

-The Randstad Employer Brand Research reveals the public perception of Australia’s 150 largest employers (largest by workforce size) and is the largest piece of employer branding research in the world.
-This year, the Australian research captured the perceptions of 7,795 potential job seekers.
+The Randstad Employer Brand Research reveals the public perception of Australia's 150 largest employers (largest by workforce) and is the most significant piece of employer branding research globally.
+This year, the Australian study captured the perceptions of 7,795 potential job seekers.